 Mr Choy is currently the Chairman of Zurich General Insurance Malaysia Berhad.
-He is also an Independent Director of Deutsche Bank (Malaysia) Berhad, Malaysia Marine and Heavy Engineering Holdings Berhad, Hap Seng Plantations Holdings Berhad, MSM Holdings Malaysia Berhad and Asian Banking School Sdn Berhad.
+Mr Choy is also an Independent Director of Malaysia Marine and Heavy Engineering Holdings Berhad, Hap Seng Plantations Holdings Berhad, MSM Holdings Malaysia Berhad and Asian Banking School Sdn Berhad.
+Mr Choy is, additionally, the Non-Independent Non-Executive Director of Kenanga Investment Bank Berhad.
 He also sits on the Board of Bond & Sukuk Information Platform Sdn Bhd, a wholly owned subsidiary of the Securities Commission, as well as the Board of Federation of Investment Managers Malaysia.
-He is also a Member of Labuan Financial Services Authority.
+Mr Choy is also Member of Labuan Financial Services Authority.